-Elaine McIntosh has a background in Administration and Information Management and joined Parklands in 2001 as an administrator.
+Elaine Taylor has a background in Administration and Information Management and joined Parklands in 2001 as an administrator.
 She progressed to Operations Manager and then Operations Director in 2014.
 She is passionate about delivering a high standard of care and feels privileged to do the job that she does.
 Outside of work she enjoys spending time with her family and walking her dogs.

 Sandra has worked in the Highlands for 30 years and has extensive accounting and business management experience, including previous roles at Cairngorm Mountain Ltd and Highlands and Islands Airports.
 She is a former Board Trustee at Aviemore Community Enterprise.
 She lives in Aviemore and loves Strathspey with its varied landscapes and activities, especially ski-ing.

 Claire Smith has worked for Parklands for over 20 years.
 An experienced care professional, she is a qualified SVQ Assessor and has a number of professional qualifications in health and social care, leadership and management, supervision in care settings and managing the protection of individuals.
 Her interests include walking her dog and spending time with family and friends.